Alfresco/docs-alfresco/content-services/latest/config/repository.md

     In this example, Apache is configured to accept strong encryption only.
 Adapt SSLCipherSuite if this causes you problems.

+9. (Optional) Only required if configuring Alfresco Share.

+    Add and set the following properties in the `JAVA_OPTS` environmental variable referenced by the Share application, as they're required at Share start up:

+    ```bash
+    -Dhttp.secured.session=true
+    -Dcookies.sameSite=none
+    ```

+    When using Share with Chromium-based browsers (such as Google Chrome or the latest releases of Microsoft Edge) with either Alfresco Content Connector for Salesforce or the SAML Module, the share web must be secured using an HTTPS (SSL/TLS) certificate.

+10. (Optional) Only required if configuring Alfresco Share.

+    Add and set the property in the `JAVA_OPTS` environmental variable corresponding to the JVM of the Tomcat instance when deploying Share:

+    ```bash
+    -Dhttp.secured.session=true
+    ```

+    This property secures the `JESSIONID` cookie.
+It's not enabled by default because it would break HTTP-only (non-secure) environments.
+See [Control JVM system properties](#jvm-sysprops) for more information on how to set `JAVA_OPTS` for Tomcat deployments.

 ### Configure SSL for a test environment

 If you're configuring SSL in a development or test environment, you can edit some configuration files to enable SSL.

-**Note:** These instructions should only be used for configuring a test environment.
+> **Note:** These instructions should only be used for configuring a test environment.
 If you're configuring a production environment, you should use a proxy server to handle all SSL communication.
 See [Configuring SSL for a production environment](#ssl-repo) for more information.

 Here's an example of how to configure Tomcat 8.5 to work with HTTPS for your development or test system.
 At this point, we assume that: